 - Jump, push, turn, grab

-1. Water Acclimation 2.
-Water Movement 3.
-Water Stamina
+C. Water Acclimation and Movement D. Water Movement and Stamina

-*At the Y, we know families take a variety of forms.
-As a result, we define parent broadly to include all adults with primary responsibility for raising children, including biological parents, adoptive parents, guardians, stepparents, gransparents, or any other type of parenting relationship.
+At the Y, we know families take a variety of forms.
+As a result, we define parents broadly to include all adults with primary responsibility for raising children, including biological parents, adoptive parents, guardians, stepparents, grandparents, or any other type of parenting relationship.